Wayne Rooney HASN’T actually beaten Bobby Charlton’s goalscoring record

 If you know, you know.

 Unlucky Wayne.
-Three more to go to beat the record.
+Two more to go to beat the record.